 Rinse the tissue sections in phosphate-buffered saline (PBS) with 0.5% Triton X-100, wash them with PBS for several times, and then rinse them in double-distilled water.

 Note: These solutions are approximately 200 to 250 mL in different staining dishes.
+For each wash, 30 sec is enough.

 Prepare equal amounts of the three components (initiator, moderator, and activator) provided by silver enhancement kit in dark and mix them thoroughly.